300+ Spanish Slang Words from Around the World

 This term is used in Guatemala to reference someone’s lack of intelligence.

-It isn’t a very nice slang word that would be used to make new friends but you might use it with people you’re familiar with.
+It isn’t a very nice slang word, and won’t exactly win you new friends.
+But you might be able to use it with people you’re familiar with.

 ¡Mula!
 (Stupid!).